-Major League Baseball, Mariners unveil 2020 regular season schedule
+First look: Mariners’ 2020 regular-season schedule has Seattle playing NL East in interleague play

 The interleague matchups feature the American League West teams playing the National League East.
 Seattle will have two-game series split with the Nationals.
 The Atlanta Braves, one of the most exciting teams in baseball, will come to T-Mobile Park on May 29-31.
 The Phillies will be in town for the Fourth of July holiday on July 3-5.

 The road interleague series features at three-game series in Miami on June 5-7 and a trip to Citi Field to play the Mets on July 17-19.
 Will Justin Dunn be in the rotation?
 Will Jarred Kelenic be making his MLB debut that weekend?
-Will Edwin Diaz still be the Mets closer?
+Will Edwin Diaz still be the Mets’ closer?

-For the diehard Red Sox fans born and raised in Renton and the South Puget Sound, Boston comes to town on April 9-12.
-The Yankees will be here June 1-3 s0 prepare accordingly and the annual Canadian invasion of Blue Jays fans will be July 24-26, which is a weekend.
-You’ve been warned.
+Boston comes to town on April 9-12, and the Yankees will be here June 1-3 — so prepare accordingly.
+The annual Canadian invasion of Blue Jays fans will be July 24-26, which is a weekend.

 The season concludes on the road in Anaheim.